Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 Search Volume: Number of Monthly Google Searches for a Keyword

-As we mentioned above, the Search Volume metric in this free long-tail keyword tool displays the number of estimated monthly searches on Google for the corresponding keyword phrase.
+The Search Volume metric in this free long-tail keyword tool displays the number of estimated monthly searches on Google for the corresponding keyword phrase.
 Essentially, it tells you how popular a given keyword phrase is (or not).
+This gives you an idea of how much traffic you might expect to get for that keyword … though keep in mind that even if you rank in the top slot, not everyone who searches for a keyword will click on your post!

 Keyword Difficulty: How Hard it Will Be to Rank for this Keyword